-I've been writing children's books since 2011.
+I've been writing children's books for several years.
 All along, many of the agents and editors to whom I submitted my work have responded to and commented on my queries and manuscripts.
-I discovered I have a talent that can help writers improve their chances of receiving responses on their submissions.
+I discovered I have a talent that can help kidlitwriters improve their chances of receiving responses on their submissions.

-My current services are for kidlit queries in the U.S. only.
 Please note that no one can guarantee you will be offered representation or a book deal.
-My services can help increase your chances of having your manuscript read and receiving a response.
+My goal is to help increase your chances of having your manuscript read and receiving a response.
 The query letter is essentially a teaser to create interest.
 After all, the goal of the query is to intrigue the reader well enough that your story is read.

 First and foremost, the query letter is a business letter.
 Publishing is a business, and agents and editors like to be approached respectfully and professionally.
 It's a small industry, and your first impression needs to be a good one.